 Landlords and managing agents who own or manage a HMO located within the designated area have a legal obligation to hold a licence and ensure they comply with the conditions.
 Those not meeting the basic requirements may need to make improvements to the property to bring them up to standard.
 Landlords failing to do so may incur penalties and could be prosecuted.

-Why is Additional Licensing being introduced?
+Why has an Additional Licensing been introduced?

 - Ensure that these HMOs are managed properly